 - 2 Cups of KC Masterpiece Classic BBQ Sauce (or BBQ sauce of your choice)

 - 2 TBSP Beef and Game Pit Rub

-Season the ribs with a moderate dusting of the beef and game pit rub to all sides of the beef short ribs, then add ½ TBSP of mustard to each rib and massage into the meat.
+- Season the ribs with a moderate dusting of the beef and game pit rub to all sides of the ribs, then add ½ TBSP of mustard to each rib and massage into the meat.

-Oil the grill grate so the meat will not stick.
-Place the beef short ribs on the grate bone side down.
+- Oil the grill grate so the meat will not stick.
+Place the ribs on the grate bone side down.
 Cook until you reach an internal temperature of 165 degrees using an internal read instant (I recommend using the Thermapen).
 Approximately 1 ½ hours depending on the weather conditions.

 - Remove the ribs from the grate and put in an aluminum pan that fits your grate.
 Pour 2 cups of Coca Cola and 1/8 cup of bourbon into the pan.
 Cover the pan with aluminum foil, return to the PBC, and cook two more hours.
 Remove the ribs from the pan.
 Glaze the ribs with the sweet BBQ glaze.
 (See recipe below) Don’t overdo the sauce – use just enough to coat the ribs.
 Put the ribs back on the PBC and cook for 10 to 15 minutes.
 Just enough to set the glaze.